ten-protocol/go-ten/design/ux/Obscuro_Gateway.md

 ##### Click 2
 After these actions are complete, the same page will now ask the user to connect the wallet and switch to Ten.
-Automatically the page will open metamask and ask the user to sign over a text "Register $UserId for $ACCT", where ACCT is the current account selected in metamask.
+Automatically, the page will open metamask and ask the user to sign over an EIP-712 formatted message as described above.

 ##### Click 3
 Once signed, this will be submitted in the background to: "https://gateway.ten.org/v1?u=$UserId&action=register"